awsdocs/aws-lambda-developer-guide/doc_source/configuration-aliases.md

 To create an alias, use the `create-alias` command\.

 ```
-$ aws lambda create-alias --function-name my-function --function-version version number --name alias name --description " "
+$ aws lambda create-alias   --function-name my-function --name alias-name --function-version version-number  --description " "
 ```

 To change an alias to point a new version of the function, use the `update-alias` command\.

 ```
-$ aws lambda update-alias --function-name my-function --function-version version number --name alias name
+$ aws lambda update-alias  --function-name my-function --name alias-name --function-version version-number
 ```

  The AWS CLI commands in the preceding steps correspond to the following AWS Lambda APIs: